itsgg/itsgg.github.io/_posts/2025-03-31-essentialism.md

 2. Identify tasks that don't align with your essential intent or add significant value.
 3. Eliminate or delegate these non-essential activities immediately.

+#### Benefits

+- Frees up valuable time and mental energy.
+- Enhances focus on activities aligned with personal goals.

 ### Saying 'No'

-#### Benefits

-- Strengthen personal boundaries and assertiveness.
-- Protects time, energy, and attention for essential tasks.

 #### Steps